- Practice Areas

 In the aftermath of sustaining a motorcycle crash in Orange County, victims may be entitled to various types of compensation for their losses.
 There are two different categories of damages: economic and noneconomic.

 Economic damages refer to the financial or out-of-pocket costs of a motorcycle crash.
 These can include medical bills and motorcycle repairs.
 Noneconomic damages refer to any personal losses the victim suffered that are not financial, such as emotional distress and physical pain.
-The non-economic damages in a motorcycle accident can be significant if the victim suffered permanent injuries, such as a brain injury or spinal cord injury.
+The non-economic damages in a motorcycle accident can be significant if the victim suffered permanent injuries, such as a traumatic brain injury or spinal cord injury.

 At DiMarco | Araujo | Montevideo, our qualified injury lawyers have a track record of success with these cases and are regularly able to help clients recover the following: